 - See what life is like on the USS Edson at the Saginaw Valley Naval Ship Museum.
 You’ll get to tour the ship and learn about the history.
 For true enthusiasts, you can even book an overnight stay!

 - Take a tour on the water with Appledore Tall Ships.
 You’ll feel like you’re king of the world sailing the Saginaw Bay.

 - Sunrise Pedal Trolley is a great way to spend time with your closest friends.
 Hop on board and pedal around Bay City!

 - Learn about astronomy at the Delta College Planetarium and Learning Center.
-While the planetarium is currently closed, check out their social media platforms for online events.

 - Charter a boat and take a guided fishing excursion on the Saginaw Bay.
 You never know how many fish you’ll catch!